All Episodes

 That's going to be very interesting.

-I know very, very little about Stigmata.
+I know very, very little about the Stigmata.

-So, Rupert Wainwright, the director, will be here to tell us about it.
+So Rupert Wainwright, the director, will be here to tell us about it.

 We've finally done that.